olliw42/mLRS/docs/FRSKY_R9.md

 - ST-LINK Utility appears to not work with newer ST-Link programmers.
 - STM32CubeProgrammer/STM32CubeIDE is quite nasty with which ST-Link programmer is used.
 It seems ST really wants their tools to only work well with "original" or legit ST-Link programmers.
 I especially had significant issues with getting the cheap and widely available 8$ STLinkV2 usb-stick-like clones to work with STM32CubeProgrammer/STM32CubeIDE, and they then never worked reliably or to my satisfaction.
 - It seems it can happen that ST-LINK Utility and STM32CubeProgrammer/STM32CubeIDE do not like each other.
+- The STM32CubeProgrammer runs default at high SWD frequecy like 4000kHz on cheapo STLinkV2 clones.
+Setting the frequency manually to 480kHz and short wires to the device make it work more reliable.

 So, if you use or want to use one of these 8$ STLinkV2 usb-stick-like clones, you probably want to install ST-LINK Utility and see how that works for you.
 You will then (likely) not be able to flash from STM32CubeIDE, but have to go via the ST-LINK Utility.